cloudevents/spec/primer.md

 ### Existing Event Formats

-As with the previous section, the examination (and understanding) of the current state of the world was very important to the working group.
+As with the previous section, the examination (and understanding) of the current state of the world was very important to the group.
 To that end, a sampling of existing current event formats that are used in practice today was gathered.